frankframework/frank-manual/docs/source/deploying/customLogging.rst

 **Logger** ``SEC``: outputs by default to file ``${instance.name.lc}-security.log``.
 Audit logging.

 **Logger** ``HEARTBEAT``: outputs by default to file ``${instance.name.lc}-heartbeat.log``.
-Periodic adapter status status.
+Each Frank adapter (defined by ``<Adapter>`` in a Frank configuration) periodically writes a message as long as it is working properly.
+The heartbeat log can be checked to see whether all adapters are up and running.

 **Logger** ``CONFIG``: outputs by default to file ``${instance.name.lc}-config.xml``.
 Prints the current configuration.

 **Logger** ``APPLICATION``: outputs by default to the console.
+Shows how the Frank!Framework boots: what subsystems are discovered?
+How about connecting to databases and queues?
+What configurations are present?
+After booting, a message is shown when a configuration is reloaded.

+The Frank!Framework also writes to loggers that are related to specific Java classes and packages.
 For a complete overview, see the contents of the default log configuration ``log4j4ibis.xml`` that is part of the Frank!Framework source code.
-See https://github.com/frankframework/frankframework/blob/master/core/src/main/resources/log4j4ibis.xml.

-Reference information on log4j2:
+It can be found at https://github.com/frankframework/frankframework/blob/master/core/src/main/resources/log4j4ibis.xml.
+An overview also appears in the Frank!Console, see https://frank2example.frankframework.org/#/logging/settings.

+External references:

 * https://www.baeldung.com/log4j2-appenders-layouts-filters.
 * https://logging.apache.org/log4j/2.x/manual/configuration.html.
 * https://logging.apache.org/log4j/2.x/manual/appenders.html.

-Overview of third-party appenders:

-* TODO.